ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_technical_government_About_LSC_Special_report_to_congress.txt.md

 It should be kept in mind that the issue is largely one of grantee compliance with technical and administrative guidance on how and when to report certain activities.
-In no instance has LSC, its Inspector General, or the General Accounting Office identified any fraud or intentional misrepresentation by any of the grantees in their compilation and reporting of this data.
+In no instance has LSC, its Inspector General, or the <ignore  id='undefined'>General Accounting Office</ignore> identified any fraud or intentional misrepresentation by any of the grantees in their compilation and reporting of this data.
 LSC will aggressively take steps to correct problems associated with the CSR